Diadochi: The Successors of Alexander the Great & Their Wars

 Alexander the Great from the Alexander Mosaic, ca. 100 BCE, National Archeological Museum of Naples

 The main problem with Alexander’s death was that it was sudden and early.
 The Macedonian general had not spent enough time consolidating his rule.
 As a result, there was no man ready to succeed him yet.
-His sudden passing away also meant that the empire would soon fall in shock.
+His sudden passing away also meant that the empire would soon fall into shock.

 alexander-iv-stater

-When Alexander passed away, the most important of his generals and guards gathered to discuss the future of the empire.
-There, it was agreed that the successor would either be Alexander and Roxana’s yet unborn child (if it was a boy), or Alexander’s brother-in-law Philipp III.
+After Alexander’s passing, his most important generals and guards gathered to discuss the future of the empire.
+It was agreed that the successor would either be one of the two:

 agios-athanasios-tomb-macedonian-soldiers

 After Perdiccas’ death, the diadochi gathered in Triparadisus at 321 BCE to partition the empire.
-The partition showed that the diadochi were having their own ambitions but the empire was still united under the names of Alexander IV and Philip III.
+The partition showed that the diadochi were having their own ambitions, but the empire was still united under the names of Alexander IV and Philip III.
 After Triparadisus, Antipater replaced Perdiccas as the empire’s regent.
 However, he died in 319 BCE from old age (81 years old).

 The next decades were a long and bloody conflict amongst the Diadochi.
 The dominant figure of the years between 320-301 BCE was, without a doubt, Antigonus.
-While the rest of the Diadochi had given up on the dream of a grand Macedonian empire, Antigonus was still believing that Alexander’s conquests could remain united under his name.
+While the rest of the Diadochi had given up on the dream of a grand Macedonian empire, Antigonus still believed that Alexander’s conquests could remain united under his name.
 Antigonus was having a lot of success and kept growing his domain to become the most formidable power between 320-301 BCE.

 As ambitious successors were being eliminated one by one, Cassander assassinated Alexander IV in 311 BCE. delivering the final blow to Alexander’s bloodline.
 Before the assassination, the greatest Diadochi of the time had signed a peace treaty recognizing the status quo of four separate kingdoms; Ptolemy in Egypt, Antigonus in the whole of Asia, Cassander in Europe (Macedonia and Thessaly), and Lysimachus in Thrace.
 Seleucus was left out of the treaty but maintained Babylon of which he was the satrap.

-After Ipsos
+After Ipsus

 As Cassander died of dropsy in 297 BCE, Demetrius attempted to take the lands of Cassander, mainly Macedonia, for himself.
 However, he lost battle after battle and was captured by Seleucus in 285 BCE.

 Lysimachus kept growing.
-At some point, he was firmly in charge of Thrace, Macedonia, and a good part of Asia Minor but was also defeated and killed by Seleucus in the battle of Kouropedion in 281 BCE.
-After this battle, Seleucus took the Asiatic lands of Lysimachus and prepared to invade Europe and return to his homeland, Macedonia.
+At some point, he was firmly in charge of Thrace, Macedonia, and a good part of Asia Minor, but was also defeated and killed by Seleucus in the battle of Kouropedion in 281 BCE.
+After this battle, Seleucus took the Asian lands of Lysimachus and prepared to invade Europe and return to his homeland, Macedonia.
 Then, unexpectedly, he was assassinated by his ally, Ptolemy Keraunos, a son of Ptolemy who had allied himself with Seleucus.

-Antigonus II Gonatas, the grandson of Antigonus and the son of Demetrius took advantage of the anarchy that followed the deaths of Seleucus and Lysimachus and managed to become king of Thessaly and Macedonia in 276 BCE.
+Antigonus II Gonatas, the grandson of Antigonus and the son of Demetrius, took advantage of the anarchy that followed the deaths of Seleucus and Lysimachus and managed to become king of Thessaly and Macedonia in 276 BCE.
 This way, Antigonus secured the last unassigned area left in the Empire.

 This was the end of the wars of the Diadochi.
-The Hellenistic World was set for the next few hundred years until the coming Rome.
+The Hellenistic World was set for the next few hundred years until the coming of Rome.
 The Antigonids would rule Macedonia, the Ptolemies Egypt, and the Seleucids Syria, Mesopotamia, and Iran.

 The Diadochi Who Founded the Three Great Hellenistic Dynasties

 As we saw, the great dynasties that emerged after Alexander’s death were the Ptolemies, the Seleucids, and the Antigonids.
-The first two were established by the original Diadochi who had served in Alexander’s army.
+The first two were established by the original Diadochi, who had served in Alexander’s army.
 Only the Antigonids were established by Antigonus II Gonatas, the grandson of the original Diadochos, Antigonus I Monophthalmos.

 1. Ptolemy I Soter